oinam/jekyll-zero/README.md

 # Jekyll Zero

-> A clean, simple, and minimal starting theme for jekyll.
+> A clean, simple, and minimal starting theme for Jekyll.

 ## Development